tmg0/unplugin-oxlint/README.md

 🚀 A quick and simple way to use oxlint in your project.

+🛠️ Supports linting with both bundler plugin and Node.js API.

 ⚙️ Support common bundlers like Vite, Rollup, esbuild, and Webpack by [unplugin](https://github.com/unjs/unplugin).

 🔍 Support mixed use in eslint projects by [eslint-plugin-oxlint](https://github.com/oxc-project/eslint-plugin-oxlint).

-😊 Friendly output in terminal, grouped by filepath, and support including lint targets by glob.
+😊 Friendly output in terminal, grouped by filepath, and support including targets with glob patterns.

 ⚡ Only lint the files that have changed for better performance by [chokidar](https://github.com/paulmillr/chokidar).